metacpan/metacpan-cpan-extracted/distros/P/Promise-ES6/README.md

 Right now this doesn’t try for interoperability with other promise classes.
 If that’s something you want, make a feature request.

+See [Promise::ES6::Future](https://metacpan.org/pod/Promise::ES6::Future) if you need to interact with [Future](https://metacpan.org/pod/Future).

 # UNHANDLED REJECTIONS

 As of version 0.05, unhandled rejections prompt a warning _only_ if one